yogesh001-gif/ai-finance-advisor/README.md

 ## Data Security

 - All financial data is stored locally in your MongoDB instance
-- No sensitive financial information is permanently stored by OpenAI
+- No sensitive financial information is permanently stored by Gemini API or Google
 - API communications use HTTPS in production
 - Rate limiting implemented to prevent abuse